christine-sun/contented/README.md

 - Set up table view cells
 - Set up table view cell headers
 - Set up sections within table view and group based on date due/database
-- Create UI for table view cells that show social media platforms associated with task
+- Create UI for table view cells that show social media platforms associated with task (set image views to nil if platform is NOT in the dictionary)
 - Create segue to details view
 - Connect API that generates inspirational quotes
 - Handle double tap gesture for quick task completion